-Understanding the fuel characteristic is important because a fuel's composition, including moisture level, chemical makeup and density, determines its degree of flammability.
+Understanding the fuel characteristic is important because a fuel's composition, including moisture level, chemical makeup, and density, determines its degree of flammability.

 In addition to moisture, a fuel's chemical makeup determines how readily it will burn.
-Some plants, shrubs and trees contain oils or resins that promote combustion, causing them to burn more easily, quickly or intensely than those without such oils.
+Some plants, shrubs, and trees contain oils or resins that promote combustion, causing them to burn more easily, quickly, or intensely than those without such oils.

-Weather conditions such as wind, temperature and humidity also contribute to fire behavior.
+Weather conditions such as wind, temperature, and humidity also contribute to fire behavior.

-Wind is one of the most important factors because it can bring a fresh supply of oxygen to the fire as well as push the fire toward a new fuel source.
+The wind is one of the most important factors because it can bring a fresh supply of oxygen to the fire as well as push the fire toward a new fuel source.

-Temperature of fuels is determined by the ambient temperature since fuels attain their heat by absorbing surrounding solar radiation.
+The temperature of fuels is determined by the ambient temperature since fuels attain their heat by absorbing surrounding solar radiation.